Benchmarks and Challenges in Pose Estimation for Egocentric Hand Interactions with Objects: Introduction

 \section{Introduction}

-We interact with the world with our hands and see it through our eyes: we wake up and grab our phone to check the time; we use tools when assembling parts of a car; we open the microwave door to heat up food, to name a few.
+We interact with the world with our hands and see it through our eyes: we wake up and grab our phone to check the time; we use tools when assembling parts of a car; we open the microwave door to heat food, to name a few.
 An egocentric \threeD understanding of our hand interactions with objects will fundamentally impact areas such as robotics grasping~\cite{zhang2024artigrasp,christen2022dgrasp}, augmented and virtual reality~\cite{han:sigg22}, action recognition~\cite{garcia2018first,wen:arxiv23,chatterjee2024opening} and motion generation~\cite{zhang2024artigrasp,zhang2024graspxl}.

-However, it is non-trivial to accurately reconstruct \threeD hands and/or objects due to its high degree of freedoms~\cite{yang2021semihand,spurr2020eccv}, ambiguous texture~\cite{fan2021digit}, and heavy occlusions.
-These challenges are intensified in an egocentric view~\cite{ohkawa:eccv22}, particularly with object interactions, due to significant camera distortion, rapid and varied changes in viewpoint caused by head movements, and hand-object occlusion.
+However, it is non-trivial to accurately reconstruct \threeD hands and or objects due to its high degree of freedoms~\cite{yang2021semihand,spurr2020eccv}, ambiguous texture~\cite{fan2021digit}, and heavy occlusions.
+These challenges are intensified in an egocentric view~\cite{ohkawa:eccv22,ohkawa:access21}, particularly with object interactions, due to significant camera distortion, rapid and varied changes in viewpoint caused by head movements and hand-object occlusion.
 To better understand these challenges, we introduce a public challenge in conjunction with ICCV 2023 ({\ie, HANDS23}) based on recent egocentric hand datasets, AssemblyHands~\cite{ohkawa2023assemblyhands} and ARCTIC~\cite{fan2023arctic} (see \refFig{fig:teaser}).
 These two datasets are large-scale, multi-view, and provide monochrome or RGB egocentric videos of the hands dexterously manipulating objects.
 Accordingly, we host two tasks: 1) egocentric 3D hand pose estimation from a single-view image based on AssemblyHands, and 2) consistent motion reconstruction based on ARCTIC.

-We introduce new methods from HANDS23 as well as recent dataset leaderboard baselines that substantially outperform initial baselines for both tasks, setting new benchmarks for subsequent comparisons on the datasets.
-With these benchmarks, we thoroughly analyze factors such as viewpoint, action types, hand position, model size, and object variations, to determine their impact on \threeD hand(-object) reconstruction.
+We introduce new HANDS23 methods and recent dataset leaderboard baselines that substantially outperform initial baselines for both tasks, setting new benchmarks for subsequent comparisons on the datasets.
+The two datasets are significantly larger and include a wider variety of bimanual manipulations compared to earlier datasets~\cite{hampali2020honnotate,dexycb}, enabling a more authentic assessment of real-world interactions.
+With these benchmarks, we thoroughly analyze factors such as viewpoint, action types, hand position, model size, and object variations to determine their impact on \threeD hand(-object) reconstruction.